gutechsoc/gutechsoc.github.io/README.md

             </iframe>
         </div>
     </div>
-Notice the `.disbale` tag one the element; this just sets the `display` value to `none`, effectively toggling the element.
+Notice the `.disbale` tag on the outer div; this just sets the `display` value to `none`, effectively toggling the element.

 ## Development
 * Static site